8 Best Market Research Methods to Know Your Buyer Better

 Quantitative Analysis

-This type focuses on numbers collected usually via questionnaires or surveys, etc., so statistical tools are used here too to find trends, patterns and relationships within them, thus making it easier for us marketers to conclude what customers prefer or where they come from in terms of age group or gender etc.
+This type focuses on numbers collected via questionnaires, surveys, etc., so statistical tools are used here too to identify trends, patterns, and relationships within them, making it easier for us marketers to determine what customers prefer and where they come from in terms of age group, gender, etc.

 Qualitative Analysis

 With this one, I get into people’s shoes by looking at their experiences and motivations behind certain acts.
-It could involve going through recordings made during interviews conducted with individuals who may have been asked questions related to a particular topic under study.
+It could involve reviewing recordings of interviews with individuals who may have been asked questions related to a particular topic under study.

-Also included are focus groups’ responses based on observed behaviour when exposed directly to some stimuli like new products or service offerings.
+Also included are focus group responses based on observed behaviour when directly exposed to stimuli, such as new products or service offerings.

-For example, while stats might show a decrease in client satisfaction levels, I can quickly tell what exactly needs fixing, improving the overall experience with our brands even more through my qualitative work.
+For example, while stats might show a decrease in client satisfaction levels, I can quickly identify exactly what needs fixing, improving the overall experience with our brands even more through my qualitative work.

 Pros and Cons of Different Market Research Methods

-One must know that there are good and bad things about market research.
-All approaches have benefits, difficulties, or limitations, which should be considered when choosing the best method for your organisation.
+One must know that there are both good and bad aspects of market research.
+All approaches have benefits, difficulties, and limitations that should be considered when choosing the best method for your organisation.

 Surveys: Pros and Cons

 Though widely used for gathering quantitative data, surveys have drawbacks.
-While being fast enough to reach many people, they might furnish only shallow knowledge and bypass feelings that underlie consumer conduct.
+While being fast enough to reach many people, they might provide only shallow knowledge and bypass the feelings that underlie consumer behaviour.

 Interviews: Pros and Cons